melloware/react-logviewer/README.md

 # React LogViewer

 React component that loads and views remote text in the browser lazily and efficiently.
-Logs can be loaded from static text, a URL, or a WebSocket and including ANSI highlighting.
+Logs can be loaded from static text, a URL, a WebSocket, or an EventSource and including ANSI highlighting.
 Forked from [mozilla-frontend-infra/react-lazylog](https://github.com/mozilla-frontend-infra/react-lazylog).

 **If you like this project, please consider supporting me ❤️**